-Electrical measurements on dedicated chain devices confirmed that a low-ohmic connection with high interconnect yield can be achieved for large pitch and large pad areas for both ACF and ACP.
-The results presented for various ASICs and sensors, show promising ACA applications in a wide range of use cases.
+Electrical measurements on dedicated chain devices confirmed that a low-ohmic connection with high interconnect yield can be achieved for large pitch and large pad areas for both anisotropic conductive films and anisotropic conductive pastes.
+The results presented for various ASICs and sensors, show promising anisotropic conductive adhesive applications in a wide range of use cases.
 For large pitch hybridisation it offers an alternative to bump bonding with enhanced mechanical stability provided by the adhesives good interconnect yield.
 The processes under development have proven beneficial for the R&D efforts of the participating detector projects, due to the fast turnaround and low cost.
 The results of the SPHIRD project show a not yet sufficient yield for such small-scale and fine pitch devices.
-ACA shows benefits in the bonding of the

-CZT sensors, where standard solder bump bonding is not use able.
+Anisotropic conductive adhesive shows benefits in the bonding of the cadmium zinc telluride (CZT) sensors, where standard solder bump bonding is not useable.
+The mechanical pressure applied and type of anisotropic conductive adhesive used for the bonding of such sensors still needs adjustments for a reliable interconnection.
 Simulation results of particle distributions show that a higher particle density is required for a sufficient connection yield.
 For larger matrices such as Timepix3 the effects relating to adhesive quantity and maximum bonding force of the equipment are to be considered.
-Currently plating heights sufficient and uniform required to displace the amount of adhesive of the ACFs in use are achieved.
+Currently plating heights sufficient and uniform required to displace the amount of adhesive of the films in use are achieved.